Author: srilankatravelparadise

 Ancient Beginnings: A Refuge Turned Sacred Site

-The origins of Dambulla Cave Temple date back to the 1st century BCE, when King Valagamba of Anuradhapura sought refuge in these caves after being exiled by South Indian invaders.
-He lived in the caves for 14 years, and after reclaiming his throne, he transformed the caves into a magnificent Buddhist temple as a tribute to the monks who sheltered him.
+The origins of Dambulla Cave Temple date back to the 1st century BCE.
+King Valagamba of Anuradhapura sought refuge in these caves after South Indian invaders exiled him.
+He lived in the caves for 14 years.
+After reclaiming his throne, he transformed the caves into a magnificent Buddhist temple.
+He did this as a tribute to the monks who sheltered him.

 Centuries of Expansion & Artistry